Sailop vs v0 vs Bolt vs Lovable vs Cursor: Honest Side-by-Side Test (April 2026)

 - 32/100 average across 3 runs

-- Constraints respected, palette outside AI band, varied section structure
+- Constraints respected, palette outside the AI band, varied section structure

 Claude Code — 69/100

-Claude Code (without the Sailop skill) was the best-performing non-Sailop tool.
-It still produced AI defaults — same hue band, same structural ordering — but with less aggressive shadcn fingerprinting and more original copy.
+Claude Code without the Sailop skill was the best-performing non-Sailop tool.
+It still produced defaults — same hue band, same hero → features → pricing → footer order — but with lighter shadcn fingerprinting and noticeably more original copy.

 With the Sailop skill installed: